 Article & Landing Page Copywriting Examples

-ConvertKit is a marketing conversion platform designed for content creators.
+ConvertKit is a marketing conversion platform designed for content creators and a good example of the many content creation apps worth checking out.
 As experts in landing pages themselves, it’s no surprise that their website does an excellent job of conveying a lot of information in a small space.
 They directly address their desired audience of musicians, authors, podcasters, and coaches while offering them a free trial to get started.

 Why It Works: Creating a unique offering for specific target markets helps increase engagement.